Andy4495/emulator-8-bit/README.md

 The Z80 CPU is defined by a class (`Z80`) which inherits from an abstract base class (`abstract_CPU`).
 This class contains:

 - An array representing the memory (RAM and ROM) available to the processor
-  - This is currently defined as a single structure of 65536 bytes (16-bit address space)
+  - This is currently defined as a single structure of 65536 bytes of RAM (16-bit address space)
-  - Future iterations may allow the configuration of segments of read-only ROM, read/write RAM, overlay areas, and undefined areas
-  - Future iterations may also support RAM and/or ROM banking
 - Arrays representing the input and output address space (256 bytes each)
 - All programmer-accessible processor registers
 - Other internal registers and flip-flops that aren't directly avaiable to the programmer, but represent the internal state of the processor.